greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/psql.md

 :   For each relation \(table, external table, view, index, or sequence\) matching the relation pattern, show all columns, their types, the tablespace \(if not the default\) and any special attributes such as `NOT NULL` or defaults, if any.
 Associated indexes, constraints, rules, and triggers are also shown, as is the view definition if the relation is a view.

     -   The command form `\d+` is identical, except that more information is displayed: any comments associated with the columns of the table are shown, as is the presence of OIDs in the table.

-        For partitioned tables, the command `\d` or `\d+` specified with the root partition table or child partition table displays information about the table including partition keys on the current level of the partition table.
+        <br/><br/>For partitioned tables, the command `\d` or `\d+` specified with the root partition table or child partition table displays information about the table including partition keys on the current level of the partition table.
 The command `\d+` also displays the immediate child partitions of the table and whether the child partition is an external table or regular table.

-        For append-optimized tables and column-oriented tables, `\d+` displays the storage options for a table.
+        <br/><br/>For append-optimized tables and column-oriented tables, `\d+` displays the storage options for a table.
 For append-optimized tables, the options are displayed for the table.
 For column-oriented tables, storage options are displayed for each column.

     -   The command form `\dS` is identical, except that system information is displayed as well as user information.
 For example, `\dt` displays user tables, but not system tables; `\dtS` displays both user and system tables.
 Both these commands can take the `+` parameter to display additional information, as in `\dt+` and `\dtS+`.

-        If `\d` is used without a pattern argument, it is equivalent to `\dtvs` which will show a list of all tables, views, and sequences.
+        <br/><br/>If `\d` is used without a pattern argument, it is equivalent to `\dtvs` which will show a list of all tables, views, and sequences.

 \\da \[aggregate\_pattern\]